bids-standard/bids-website/docs/extensions/process-proposed.md

 #### Outcome

--   Draft is published to the wider community and they are actively engaged (emailed, messaged, invited etc)
+-   Draft is published to the wider community and they are actively engaged (emailed, messaged, invited)

 -   Review period is **fixed** following the community review announcement.
 Once the community review period has ended no additional changes or issues may be submitted to the Draft.